jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-19-democratic-policing.markdown

 Lukewarm take of the day: police procedure must be democratized.
 What does that mean?
-Any community that decides to keep (or has imposed upon it) a police force needs to have that force brought more under the will of the community that it polices.
+Any community that decides to keep (or has imposed upon it) a police force needs to have what type of force / enforcement used decided by the community via direct democracy.

 ## Democratically Controlled Police Departments